codian22/ReactApp/README.md

-# rest-command
+# React Application
-this is a test project about the spring shell.
+this is a test project about the react application.

 # description
-rest consol application based on spring shell.
+I'd likt to make a test code and excise typescript.